Foundations of Ireland 2050

 In the “Energy sources” section we elaborate on the past with some interpretative comment and conjecture about where developments are heading.

-The “Calculator” allows the visitor to explore the full system response to their preferred policies to reduce greenhouse gas emissions.
+The “Calculator” allows the visitor to explore the full system response to their preferred policies to reduce CO2 emissions.
 A simpler version in the form of “My2050” will enable people to arrive at their own conclusions about the requirements for and the trade-offs between policy options.

 To be sure, any selection of facts is never the whole story – the claim that we make for our selection is that is independent and representative.
 We are always open to comment and will take careful account of any received.
 Ultimately, the value of the initiative rests on the trust and respect of our users.